lew-pop/SNHU-CS-305/README.md

 # How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?

 I ensured that the application utilized the latest API and library versions.
 For example, I upgraded the Spring Boot framework from 2.2.4.Release to 3.0.3.
 Upgrading the main framework mitigated  over ninety vulnerabilities.

+# How did you make certain the code and software application were functional and secure?
+After refactoring the code, how did you check to see whether you introduced new vulnerabilities?

+I ensured the code was deployed without errors to ensure the software application was functional.
+I opened up the web application in a web browser on my computer and ensured that HTTPS was enabled and the connection was secure to ensure the software application was secure.